OSRSB/script-template/README.md

 **IMPORTANT**

-When you go to create an artifact ensure that ONLY the compiled source is selected as output UNLESS you imported an external dependency that wouldn't be used in RSB, DaxWalkerRSB, or RuneLite
+When you go to create an artifact ensure that ONLY the compiled source is selected as output UNLESS you imported an external dependency that wouldn't be used in OsrsBot, DaxWalkerRSB, or RuneLite

 Instructions:

-To set up an artifact that outputs as a jar (the format one would use in the RSB.jar) simply hit:
+To set up an artifact that outputs as a jar (the format one would use in the OsrsBot.jar) simply hit:
 1. File
 2. Project Structure
 3. Artifacts